-The WCF 2019 will ne held in Ljubljana, Slovenia, Europe.
+The WCF 2019 has been held in Ljubljana, Slovenia, Europe in April, 2019.
 In the past, human interventions into the environment in Slovenia have been subjected to complex geological conditions, and this is still true despite modern technologies and technical advances.
 The Republic of Slovenia is a young European country but with a long tradition in landslide risk management that was always an important constitutional part of the organised landslide, erosion and torrent control activities that started towards the end of the 19th century during the Habsburg Empire.

 Slovenia is coiled up by mountains, surrounded by Austria, Italy, Hungary and the Adriatic Sea on the one side, and Croatia on the other, this Central European country of two million inhabitants, which is only half the size of Switzerland, surprises most first-time visitors with the array of its landscapes and the rich cultural heritage.
 Slovenia has joined the European Union in 2004 and introduced the Euro as its official currency in January 2007.
 The same year, Slovenia also joined the Schengen Zone.